syncfusion-content/uwp-docs/uwp/TreeGrid/Node-CheckBox.md

 ## Recursive Checking

-SfTreeGrid provides support for recursive checking where the checked state of parent node and child nodes is changed recursively based on the state of currently changed node.
+TreeGrid provides support for recursive checking where the checked state of parent node and child nodes is changed recursively based on the state of currently changed node.
 You can enable recursive checking by setting [SfTreeGrid.EnableRecursiveChecking](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_EnableRecursiveChecking) property as `true`.

 * A tree node will be checked only if all its child nodes are checked.
 * A tree node will be unchecked if all its child nodes are unchecked.